How to Become a Kickass Plumber – with PEX

 • And a bag of 1/2″ clamps (also called crimp rings) like these ones.
 If you’re working with larger pipes, as you might when connecting a water heater or sprinkler system, you can get 3/4″ components as well.

-• A roll of the actual pipe itself can be found in any building supply store, but it looks like this.
+• A roll of the actual pipe itself – my favorite is the aluminum-infused type which looks like this.

-• Then you’ll need something to cleanly cut the pipe, like these shears.
+• Then you’ll need something to cleanly cut the pipe, called a tubing cutter.

 • Whenever you have to cut off old copper pipe cleanly, you use one of these wheelie deals.